Aptera Electric Car FAQ

 the car would have a tow hitch but in the December 2022 ambassadors webinar Chris

 Anthony said that the car wouldn’t.
-Reading between the lines, I would guess that Aptera
+Reading between the lines, I would guess that the

-Motors feels like they can’t take the time to properly engineer a tow hitch before the start
+people at Aptera Motors feel like they can’t take the time to properly engineer a tow hitch

 Q: Will I have to wear a helmet?